bellaliu2023/The-Physics-Grid/software.md

 - [scuff-em](https://github.com/HomerReid/scuff-em) - computational physics suite for boundary-element analysis of electromagnetic scattering, fluctuation-induced phenomena, nanophotonics, RF device engineering, electrostatics, and more
 - [spirit](https://github.com/spirit-code/spirit) - Optimizations and Dynamics Framework for atomistic Spin systems

+- [Wcalc](https://sourceforge.net/projects/wcalc/) - Wcalc is a tool for the analysis and synthesis of electronic components.
+Some of the models include coupled microstrip lines, single layer air core solenoid inductors, etc. Wcalc can analyze the electrical parameters based on the physical dimensions a

 ## Optics

 - [euclider](https://github.com/Limeth/euclider) - A higher-dimensional "non-euclidean" ray tracing prototype written in Rust